Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 ### `@flow`

 A `#!Python @flow` in quacc is a collection of one or more jobs.
 It defines the logic of the workflow, connecting the output of one job to the inputs of one or more other jobs.
-For instance, a flow could define the logic for passing the output of a structure relaxation job to the input of a subsequent static calculation job.
-Note all workflow engines strictly require the use of a `@flow`, but it is included in the recipe definitions as a matter of interoperability.
+Not all workflow engines strictly require the use of a `@flow`, but it is included in the recipe definitions as a matter of interoperability.
 As a general guideline, the flow should not contain computations beyond those of the underlying jobs or subflows.

 ### `@subflow`